-Michele Martell is chair of ESLABA and owner of Martell Media House.
+Michele Martell is the Immediate Past Chair of ESLABA and owner of Martell Media House.
 Michele is a rare commodity as a community, marketing and legal strategist, and implementer.
 Michele provides business strategy and implementation as an experienced legal, marketing, and business executive.
-She leads digital marketing and social media programs for client
+She leads digital marketing and social media

 Michele is on the Development Council for the Denius-Sams Gaming Academy at the University of Texas, at Austin.
 Michele was a 2013 nominee for the Women in Toys Wonder Woman Award, and serves on the WiT Legal Committee.
 Michele obtained her JD from UCLA School of Law, and her undergraduate degree from Pomona College.